Lia Kali

-Julia Isern (born 25 July 1997), known professionally as Lia Kali, is a Spanish singer and songwriter from Barcelona.
+Julia Isern i Tomas (born 25 July 1997), known professionally as Lia Kali, is a Spanish singer and songwriter from Barcelona.
 She is known for her genre-blending musical style that combines soul, reggae, jazz, R&B, and Latin pop.
 Lia Kali gained national recognition through her participation in Spanish talent shows and has since become known for her authentic approach to music and openness about mental health challenges.

 Early life and education

 She grew up in an artistic family environment that nurtured her passion for music from an early age.
 Her father is a drummer and her mother is a writer, which fostered her creativity from childhood.

 At the age of 16, she began exploring Barcelona's music scene by cycling to jam sessions throughout the city, connecting with musicians from the local scene and exploring genres such as reggae, jazz, soul, and rap.
 Her vocal ability and charisma led her to participate in projects including a tribute to Amy Winehouse called "The Amy's Soul", which helped establish her presence on local stages.